GlobalGovernanceFrameworks/website/static/framework/tools/education/equity-training-inclusion-checklist-en.md

 # Equity Training and Inclusion Checklist

-**Purpose**: Equips educators, facilitators, and community leaders with a training guide and checklist to ensure equity and inclusion in *Perfected Enhanced Educational Systems Implementation Framework* pilots, fostering intersectional representation and safe, inclusive learning environments ([Section 2.2.5](#]).
+**Purpose**: Equips educators, facilitators, and community leaders with a training guide and checklist to ensure equity and inclusion in *Regenerative Educational Systems Implementation Framework* pilots, fostering intersectional representation and safe, inclusive learning environments ([Section 2.2.5](#]).
 This resource supports regenerative education and aligns with SDG 4 (Quality Education) and SDG 10 (Reduced Inequalities).

 **Usage**:
 - **Who**: Educators, youth facilitators, and community leaders implementing the “Start with the Seed” kit in Tier 1 micro-pilots ([Section 4.3](#]).